restartus/restart/README.md

 in Athena sheets

 # Versions and releases

-The main relese scheme is to alternate between adding features (the v1, v3,...) and then solving technical debt issues and solidifying things, you can think of these a v1, v1.x, v2, v2.x, etc
+The main release scheme is to alternate between adding features (the v1, v3,...) and then solving technical debt issues and solidifying things, you can think of these a v1, v1.x, v2, v2.x, etc